TritonDataCenter/dragnet/README.md

   include a "value" field for representing N instances of the same record without replicating the record N times.
 These points can be used as input to subsequent scans or indexes using --data-format=json-skinner.
-* `--show-warnings`: as data is scanned, show warnings about records that are dropped.
+* `--warnings`: as data is scanned, show warnings about records that are dropped.
 Common reasons include: filtered out by a --filter filter, filtered out by --before or --after, failed to evaluate the --filter (e.g., because a field specified in the filter isn't present), failed to parse a numeric field